ChrisRu/lyrics/README.md

 - `lyrics` to get the currently playing song lyrics
 - `lyrics --continuous` to stay open and update the lyrics when you get to the next song
   - Alternatively `--watch`, `-w` or `-c`
-- `lyrics "The Beatles - Blackbird"` for getting lyrics for a specific song.
+- `lyrics "The Beatles - Blackbird"` for getting lyrics for a specific song

 ## Support